A dashboard in the FullStory app showing session replay metrics and rage clicks

 Single-page apps

-The answer will vary by session replay tool, with FullStory, the answer is usually, “Yes,” without caveats or reservations.
+The answer will vary by session replay tool, with Fullstory, the answer is usually, “Yes,” without caveats or reservations.

 Performance

-FullStory has gone to great lengths and made use of multiple tactics to make the session recording script as lightweight as possible.
-As a result, the FullStory script will not affect the performance of your site.
+Fullstory has gone to great lengths and made use of multiple tactics to make the session recording script as lightweight as possible.
+As a result, the Fullstory script will not affect the performance of your site.

 Asset caching

-FullStory caches assets so historical sessions that are retained by customers are protected from future web page and app changes.
+Fullstory caches assets so historical sessions that are retained by customers are protected from future web page and app changes.

 Data retention

-FullStory plans can meet whatever data retention required, up to one year.
+Fullstory plans can meet whatever data retention required, up to one year.

 Sampling vs. everything

-FullStory captures every session where the script is installed.
+Fullstory automatically captures every session where the script is installed.
 No sampling means no bug goes uncaptured, no niche experience missed, and every support ticket can be tied to a specific customer experience.

 Ability to identify sessions by user

-FullStory allows users to identify sessions by users.
+Fullstory allows users to identify sessions by users.

 Implementation

-Installing FullStory starts with placing a small snippet in the head of your site to begin recording.
-As part of the implementation, you can exclude specific fields, send over custom data, and integrate FullStory with other tools in your stack.
+Installing Fullstory starts with placing a small snippet in the head of your site to begin recording.
+As part of the implementation, you can exclude specific fields, send over custom data, and integrate Fullstory with other tools in your stack.

 Price

-FullStory offers custom plans for businesses based on their needs.
+Fullstory offers custom plans for businesses based on their needs.
 Basic capabilities are available on the Free plan.

-Unparalleled session replay with FullStory
+Unparalleled session replay with Fullstory

 As mentioned throughout this guide, using session replay is a critical part of improving your website.
-Alongside, scroll maps, error click, dead click and Rage Click maps, FullStory lets you analyze user funnels & funnels, conversion rates, watch session replays, and more.
+Alongside, scroll maps, error click, dead click and Rage Click maps, Fullstory lets you analyze user funnels & funnels, conversion rates, watch session replays, and more.

-With FullStory's Digital Experience Intelligence platform, you can combine quantitative and qualitative data for 360º understanding of your website — letting you perfect your digital experience.
+With Fullstory's Digital Experience Intelligence platform, you can combine quantitative and qualitative data for 360º understanding of your website — letting you perfect your digital experience.

-Request a demo to learn more about FullStory's Session Replay capabilities.
+Request a demo to learn more about Fullstory's Session Replay capabilities.

 Frequently asked questions about session replay